-- 65. This action satisfies the requirements of Fed.R.Civ.P.
-23(a)(2) because there are questions of law and fact that are common to each of the classes.
+- 65. This action satisfies the requirements of Fed.
+R. Civ.
+P. 23(a)(2) because there are questions of law and fact that are common to each of the classes.
 These common questions predominate over any questions affecting only individual Class members.
 The questions of law and fact common to the Class include, but are not limited to: - a.
-Whether there is an actual controversy between Plaintiff and Liberty as to the rights, duties, responsibilities and obligations of the parties under the business interruption coverage provisions in standard all- risk commercial property insurance policies; - b.
+Whether there is an actual controversy between Plaintiff and AmGUARD as to the rights, duties, responsibilities and obligations of the parties under the business interruption coverage provisions in standard all- risk commercial property insurance policies; - b.
 Whether measures to reduce the spread of the COVID-19 pandemic are excluded from Plaintiff's and the Class members standard all-risk commercial property insurance policies; - c.
 Whether the measures put in place by civil authorities to stop the spread of COVID-19 caused physical loss or damage to covered commercial property; - d.
-Whether Liberty has repudiated and anticipatorily breached the all-risk commercial property insurance policies the issued with business interruption coverage by intending to deny claims for coverage; and e.
-Whether Plaintiff and the Class members suffered damages as a result of the anticipatory breach by Liberty.
+Whether AmGUARD has repudiated and anticipatorily breached the all-risk commercial property insurance policies the issued with business interruption coverage by intending to deny claims for coverage; - e.
+Whether the virus exclusion, construed with other provisions of the Policy, is ambiguous and thus should be construed against the insurer; and - e.
+Whether Plaintiff and the Class members suffered damages as a result of the anticipatory breach by AmGUARD.